Skip to Content

 Once you chop off the end, remove all the peel but leave the hairy end of the onion intact.

 Now, using your knife, flip the whole onion over and make ½ inch cuts all around the onion to create petals.
 Be sure to watch how far you go down.
-Do not cut through the center of onion will fall apart as you are frying it.
+Do not cut through the center of the onion will fall apart as you are frying it.

-Once you cut the onion into 12-16 vertical wedges, place it in an ice-cold water bath with the top of the onion (where the bottom root end) facing up and the petals down in the water.
+Once you cut the onion into 12-16 vertical wedges, place it in an ice-cold water bath with the top of the onion (where the bottom root ends) facing up and the petals down in the water.
 This will help the onion petals to open up.

 In a large bowl, mix all your dry ingredients – flour, paprika, cayenne pepper, seasoned salt, garlic powder, oregano, and black pepper and set aside.